The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 This is especially true if you’re traveling long-term like I was… but thankfully it doesn’t happen much, or often.

 • At first, I was hit by an existential crisis.
 I found it harder to explain who I was or what I was doing.
 No longer defined by my job or my town or my daily routine, I had to find new ways of explaining and introducing myself.
-Mind you, the flip side of this was a far deeper understanding of myself.
+Mind you, the flip side of this was gaining a far deeper understanding of myself.

 • I got lonely.
 Not often, but it happened.
-A particularly beautiful or moving moment would have me looking around for someone to share it with – so I learned all about dealing with things on my own, especially during special times of the year like birthdays and anniversaries.
+A particularly beautiful or moving moment would have me looking around for someone to share it with – so I learned all about dealing with things on my own, especially during special times of the year like birthdays and holidays.

 • I pushed my boundaries.
 Sometimes, the simple things got to me, like eating on my own.
 It took me a long time to be able to walk into any restaurant for some solo dining, with my head up high.
 Macdonald’s is one thing; a one-star Michelin is something else.